jddarby1108/pandas-challenge/README.md

 ## Three observations
 The gamers are mostly male 84%.
 They are mostly 20-24 45%.
-If they could appeal to the 35-39 year olds, they could increase their overall average Purchase price as they spend the most per purchase.
+If they could appeal to the 35-39 year olds, they could increase their overall average purchase price as they spend the most per purchase.
 Final Critic is the most expensive and most purchased item.